Cartheur-Research/bunnyhop/README.md

 ## bunnyhop secure conferencing

 Audio/Video streaming meeting software that is secure and encrypted end-to-end.
+For our use-case, it is important to have meetings with clients in a secure manner so that sensitive IP and other matters is not prone to leakage.
+This gives a greater confidence in delivery of our products and services.

 _Background_